akirayamada-haha/travel-diary-capstone-client/README.md

 * Saved items can be edited and/or deleted
 * A succesful save/delete will reroute to the dashboard with the item added to the top
 * Each new item added will also be added to the top of the public list on the home page
-* --low priority-- A single filter dropdown to select low-to-high/high-to-low (rating, cost)
-* --low priority-- A user's dashboard will have a search bar to search their own saved items by title